aGotelli/Andrea_Gotelli_EROLA_Assignment/README.md

 # <a name="S-Introduction"></a>Introduction
-This project contains packages to simulate three behavior for a pet like robot.
+This project contains packages to simulate three behaviors for a pet like robot.
 The pet like robot will move in an obstacles free arena, interacting with a ball which from time to time appears in the environment.
-The robot will show some different behaviors which are implemented as a states of a state machine that is implemented using the smach libraries.

 # <a name="S-Sofar"></a>Software Architecture
-The package is for simulating a pet like robot which has three possible behaviors.
-It can move around randomly, it can playing interacting with a big green ball and it goes in a predetermined position for resting, when tired.
+The three robot behaviors are described by the following states: it can move around randomly, it can playing interacting with a big green ball and it goes in a predetermined position for resting, when tired.
 The three states are governed using two nested finite state machines, which define the transitions from one state to another.
 For the knowledge representation, three diagrams are implemented: one for the robot and the ball respectively state machine and one representing all the relevant components of this simulation.

 * [The Activity Diagram](#SA-AD)
 * [The Robot State Machine Diagram](#SA-SSMD)